cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 - Full-body avatars don't work; OpenXR Tracker Profiles doesn't detect the trackers (likely due to them lacking Tracker Roles).

 ### ^ Resonite
-- Using GE-Proton10-15-rtsp18 for better video stream support.
+- Using GE-Proton10-15-rtsp18 for better video stream support. - todo: test Proton RTSP 11.
 - Launch Options: `OXR_VIEWPORT_SCALE_PERCENTAGE=75 nice -n -10 ionice -n 0 %command% -SkipIntroTutorial`
     - Lower resolution, make it less nice to allocate more resources, skip tutorial world.
-- I have my mods disabled since the .NET 10 update broke them.
-Might get them back later if I can be bothered.
+- Modding should work, but I haven't bothered to reinstate mine yet.
-- Full-body tracking works just fine.
+- Full-body tracking works fine once you've managed to get it calibrated properly.
-- Gotchas:
+- Quirks:
     - May not launch if `OBS_VKCAPTURE` is set.
 Perhaps it doesn't like the Vulkan layer?
-- Trigger click may not work on xrizer-git somewhere around June 2026.
+    - Trigger click should be fixed on latest xrizer commit.
+Untested since I was testing Renderide. (see next)

 #### [Renderide](https://github.com/DoubleStyx/Renderide) (Native Linux/OpenXR Resonite Renderer)
 - Please read their README for notes on the issues you WILL encounter.
     - I was able to build just by cloning and running `cargo build --release` (with `cargo` installed, of course).
     - Some things may not render, or will appear broken and/or flickery.
 You have been warned!
+    - Does not support OpenXR full-body tracking at time of writing.
 - This renderer removes the need for the following to run Resonite:
     - Proton (no longer using Unity/VR renderer)
     - xrizer (no longer using OpenVR/SteamVR)
-        - It also fixes my trigger inputs by dodging OpenVR entirely.
-    - (huge; resonite becomes a native linux openxr social platform)
+    - (huge; resonite becomes a native linux social platform!)
-- I've added a desktop file to launch Renderide.
-Note that Renderide itself handles launching Resonite; don't launch Resonite through Steam!
+- I've made myself a desktop file to launch Renderide.
+Note that Renderide itself handles launching Resonite; launching Resonite through Steam will use the default Unity renderer!
     - `Exec=env OXR_VIEWPORT_SCALE_PERCENTAGE=75 nice -n -10 ionice -n 0 /path/to/renderide -SkipIntroTutorial`
 - Graphics config is done on Renderide's desktop window GUI.
 Most in-game settings do not apply to Renderide at time of writing.
     - I'd recommend turning off Ambient Occlusion; it looks kinda bad in my opinion.